 Watch for luxury discounts

 It’s not always about traveling as cheaply as possible, either.
 Sometimes, having a flexible mindset allows you to afford things that would normally be way out of your reach.
-Consider the private jet, for instance.
+Consider a private jet, for instance.
 How much does it cost to charter a private jet?
 If you get in touch with nearby providers and ask about “empty leg” flights, it can cost up to 75% less.
 These are flights where the plane has to be up in the air and reach a certain destination, but it doesn’t already have passengers.
 There are discounts for all sorts of luxury experiences, from spa’s to scuba diving, if you’re willing to take a closer look.
 Or what about at Limo Find…ride on the road in style!

 Make your own way